 Toad in the Hole: 298 calories 1.7 g fat 3.9 g fiber 14.5 g protein 79 g carbs 190 mg Calcium This whimsically-named meal is of old English origin – shades of Kenneth Graham and Beatrix Potter.
 The recipe is from the Fannie Farmer Cookbook.
 It begins with a Yorkshire Pudding batter which you need to prepare in advance.
 The Yorkshire Pudding recipe is from the King Arthur Flour 200th Anniversary Cookbook.
 HINT: make the batter the night before to save time in the morning.

-To prepare the breakfast: 1 breakfast sausage [I like the Al Fresco brand chicken with sage @ 50 cal/link] 1/4 cup Yorkshire Pudding batter, well beaten pinch of crumbled sage 2 oz pear or apple 5-6 oz fruit smoothie or green smoothie or natural apple cider nearly-black coffee or tea; or lemon in hot water.
+For the breakfast: 1 breakfast sausage [chicken sausage @ 50 cal/link] 1/4 cup Yorkshire Pudding batter, well beaten pinch of crumbled sage 2 oz pear or apple Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories] or lemon in hot water Optional: 5-6 oz fruit smoothie or berry-yogurt smoothie [88 calories]

 Heat the oven/toaster oven to 425°F. Cook the sausage, using a bit of water in the bottom of the pan since the sausage will render no fat.
 Pour out any remaining water from cooking the sausage.
 Spritz 5 holes of a mini-muffin pan with non-stick spray.
 Dice the sausage or slice into 20 pieces, and put the sausage in the mini-muffin pan.
 Beat the batter until it is foamy, adding crumbled sage.
 Pour the batter over the sausage bits in the pan.
 Pop the pan into the oven for 15 minutes.
 Slice the fruit, shake your smoothie, brew your beverage, and settle down to a quickly-prepared, fun-to-eat meal.